aptos-labs/aptos-core/developer-docs-site/docs/cli-tools/aptos-cli-tool/install-aptos-cli.md

 1. Go to the [Aptos CLI Release](https://github.com/aptos-labs/aptos-core/releases?q=cli&expanded=true) list.
 1. Click the **Assets** expandable menu for the latest release.
 1. You will see the zip files with the filename of the format: `aptos-cli-<version>-<platform>`.
 These are the platform-specific pre-compiled binaries of the CLI.
-Download the zip file for your platform, dismissing any warnings
+Download the zip file for your platform, dismissing any warnings.
 1. Unzip the downloaded file.
 This will extract the `aptos` CLI binary file into your default downloads folder.
 For example, on macOS it is the `~/Downloads` folder.
 1. Move this extracted `aptos` binary file into your preferred local folder.
 For example, place it in the `~/bin/aptos` folder on macOS to make it accessible from the command line.

    :::tip Upgrading?
 Remember to look in the default download folder When you update the CLI binary with the latest version, note that the newer version binary will be downloaded to your default Downloads folder.
 Remember to move this newer version binary from the Downloads folder to the `~/bin/aptos` folder to update and overwrite the older version.
 :::

-1. Make this `~/bin/aptos` as an executable by running this command:
+1. Make this `~/bin/aptos` an executable by running this command:
    - `chmod +x ~/bin/aptos`.
    - On macOS when you attempt to run the `aptos` tool for the first time, you will be blocked by the macOS that this app is from an "unknown developer".
 This is normal.
 Follow the simple steps recommended by the Apple support in [Open a Mac app from an unidentified developer](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac) to remove this blocker.
 1. Type `~/bin/aptos help` to read help instructions.